philip2003/Getting-and-cleaning-data/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+The set of variables estimated from signals are:

 * mean(): Mean value
 * std(): Standard deviation

-Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+Additional vectors obtained by averaging the signals in a signal window sample:

 * gravityMean
 * tBodyAccMean